Blosc/blogsite/posts/prize-push-blosc2.rst

 * New filters, like delta and truncation of floating point precision.
 * A new filter pipeline that will allow to run more than one filter before the compression step.
 * Support for variable length objects (i.e. not limited to fixed-length datasets).
 * Support for dictionaries between different blocks in the same chunk.
-That will be important for allowing smaller chunks (and hence improving decompression latency) while keeping compression ratio and performance relatively untouched.
+That will be important for allowing smaller chunks (and hence improving decompression latency) while keeping compression ratio and performance mostly untouched.
 * Support for more codecs (`lizard <http://blosc.org/posts/new-lizard-codec/>`_ support is already in).
 * New serialisation format which is meant to allow self-discovery via magic numbers and introspection.
 * New super-chunk object that will allow to work seamlessly with arbitrarily large sets of chunks, both in-memory and on-disk.